 Our Development: 2013 to 2014

-At over 500 members strong, Canada Company continued to support local recognition and celebration events, including Ringside for Heroes and the Annual Military Ski Day.
+At over 500 donors strong, Canada Company continued to support local recognition and celebration events, including Ringside for Heroes and the Annual Military Ski Day.

 With the shared goal to recognize those who served in Afghanistan, Canada Company took the lead in the administration of the LAV III Monument Program with the Government of Canada and General Dynamics Land Systems Canada.
 By special invitation, Canada Company also contributed to an international commemoration ceremony for Op Husky.